Chapter 609 — Criminal Code

 Malicious Punishment of Child

-Makes it a crime for a parent, guardian, or caretaker to use unreasonable force or cruel discipline against a child. …
+Makes it a crime for a parent, legal guardian, or caretaker to use unreasonable force or cruel discipline that is …

 609.3775